lsst/prompt-products_lsst_io/docs/index.rst

 Overview
 ========

-General information about LSST prompt data products.
+General information about the observations and data products.

 .. toctree::
    :maxdepth: 2